Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Numerical convergence

-Interestingly, divergences between the Gauss--Laguerre and the Newton--Cotes scheme begin to appear only in the no $e^+e^-$-annihilation case.
-This is coincidentally also the scenario in which both neutrino--electron elastic scatterings and neutrino--neutrino collisions are kept operative for the convergence tests.
-Here, we see in table~\ref{tab:conservation} that while NC continues to incur non-conservation in the number density at the $0.002\% \to 0.003\%$ level, the amount of non-conservation is two to three times as large under the GL scheme and does not converge under variation of $N_y$.
-This result is consistent with the non-convergence of the full calculation of $\Neff$ under GL we saw earlier in section~\ref{sec:momentum}, and in conjunction with the GL scheme's ability to conserve energy and number density to near perfection for neutrino--neutrino collisions only, indicates that it is the {\it combination} of ${\cal I}_{\nu e}$ and ${\cal I}_{\nu \nu}$ that is hindering convergence, not the individual terms themselves.
+Interestingly, divergences between the Gauss--Laguerre and the Newton--Cotes scheme begin to appear when neutrino--electron interactions are turned on.
+Here, we see in figure~\ref{fig:cons} that while NC continues to incur non-conservation in the number density at the $<10^{-5}\%$ level, the amount of non-conservation is three orders of magnitude as large under the GL scheme and does not converge under variation of $N_y$.
+Nonetheless, at $\sim10^{-3}\%$ the degree of non-conservation of number density from numerical artefacts is still substantially below our accuracy goal.
+We therefore do not deem the numerical breakdown of detailed balance to be of concern in our calculation, and estimate the numerical error incurred in the final $\Neff^{\rm SM}$ to be $|\delta \Neff| \sim 10^{-4}$, based on the convergence tests reported in table~\ref{tab:converge1} and figure~\ref{fig:numerical}.

-Lastly, while it is not possible to determine from energy and number density conservation tests exactly how large an error is incurred in $\Neff^{\rm SM}$ due to the numerical breakdown of detailed balance, the numbers in table~\ref{tab:conservation} can still serve as a rough guide.
-Number density is conserved by NC at the $0.003\%$ level when all terms in the collision integrals, except $e^+ e^-$-annihilation, are switched on.
-Then, assuming any spurious creation or destruction of energy to occur at a similar level, our final estimate of the numerical error incurred in $\Neff^{\rm SM}$ is $|\delta \Neff| \sim 10^{-4}$.